-The foundation of much common SEO knowledge is the utilization of keywords and while well-researched keywords are a great way to optimize your website, more is definitely not better.
-Keyword stuffing is referred to as over-optimizing and search engines have been staunch in advocating against it.
-Avoid stuffing your title tags, meta descriptions and on-page content with a slew of keywords separated by commas.
-A general guideline is about 70 characters for the title tag and about 155 characters for the meta description.
-Utilize a free, online tool to craft these tags!
-For on-page content, write a few paragraphs of helpful information that a customer will find valuable.
-Focus on readability and overall usefulness.
+The foundation of much common SEO knowledge is the utilization of keywords.
+While well-researched keywords are a great way to optimize your website, more is definitely not better.
+Keyword stuffing is referred to as over-optimizing, and search engines have been staunch in advocating against it.
+Avoid stuffing your title tags, meta descriptions, and on-page content with a slew of keywords separated by commas.
+A general guideline is about 70 characters for the title tag and about 155 characters for the meta description—utilize a free online tool to craft these tags.
+For on-page content, write a few paragraphs of helpful information that a customer will find valuable, focusing on readability and overall usefulness.

-Another tactic to avoid is utilizing keywords that don’t relate to your product or category in an attempt to rank for that key term.
+Another tactic to avoid is using keywords that don’t relate to your product or category in an attempt to rank for that key term.
 Even if a customer does land on your page because of this deceptive strategy, they will more than likely quickly bounce from your site since the page does not offer what they were looking for, further damaging your site’s authoritativeness.
-Search engines are also a lot faster in determining the true subject of each web page.
-It’s a lose-lose situation.
+Search engines are also a lot faster in determining the true subject of each web page, so it’s a lose-lose situation.
 Instead, focus on keyword quality and choose keywords that are relevant to each page of your website and products.

-If you have some familiarity with the importance of a quality backlink profile, it might be tempting to create business listings on online business directories in order to garner a link back to your website or you might feel the need to create a business listing because if seems like “everyone else has a profile.”
+If you have some familiarity with the importance of a quality backlink profile, it might be tempting to create business listings on online business directories to garner a link back to your website.
+Or, you might feel the need to create a business listing because if seems like “everyone else has a profile.”
 We’re here to dispel that myth.
 Before you click that "Create” button on a random business directory, take into consideration the quality of that site.
 If it’s a local business directory and you don’t have a brick and mortar location where you actually sell products, then you really don’t have to create it.
 There are instances where business owners receive surprise visits from customers to their warehouses because they found a business directory saying the business was open and decided to pop in!
 Remember, all links are not created equal.
 Just like you shouldn’t write content that is not applicable to your site, don’t build links that are not applicable to your business.

 Remember to approach the optimization of your website by writing and creating content with a customer in mind.
-Search engines are constantly tweaking these algorithms to reward websites that are useful to humans!
-They are after all the ones that will be pulling out their credit cards to buy your product, so aim to provide a pleasant user experience from your website’s template to the category names.
+Search engines are constantly tweaking these algorithms to reward websites that are useful to humans.
+They are, after all, the ones that will be pulling out their credit cards to buy your product, so aim to provide a pleasant user experience from your website’s template to the category names.